ukatech/ukadoc/README.md

 A project by the Ukagaka Dream Team to translate Ukadoc to english, or at least a few of the most used pages.

+Some pages are still in the original Japanese, and are kept here so that links do not break.

-Interested in helping us out?
-Join us on Discord to get involved! https://ukagakadreamteam.tumblr.com/discord
+Interested in helping us out? [https://ukagakadreamteam.tumblr.com/discord](Join us on Discord) or open a pull request to get involved!